 In 1974, psychologist Herbert Freudenberger introduced the term in a medical journal.
-He used it to describe the “significant changes in mood, attitude, motivation and personality” among his fellow volunteers at a free mental health clinic.
+He defined burnout as “significant changes in mood, attitude, motivation and personality” among his fellow volunteers at a free mental health clinic.

 In the decades since, the term expanded to apply to other facets of life.
 However, WHO’s classification limits burnout solely to issues stemming from work.

 It’s also worth noting that burnout is a syndrome rather than a disease.
 Before diagnosing it, doctors must first rule out potential psychological ailments.
 These include anxiety, situational depression, and other disorders related to stress, mood, and fear.